NicklasBoto/BruSKI/SPEC.md

 ## BruSKI, DeBruijn to SKI

-BruSKI uses variable abstraction and lambda notation that evaluates to Unlambda.
+BruSKI (p. brew-ski) uses variable abstraction and lambda notation that evaluates to Unlambda.

 ### Expressions